thepsauce/fensterchef/CONTRIBUTING.md

 ### Makefile

-We use `make` for building.
+We use `GNU make` for debug building.

-The `Makefile` is the main tool for development and installation, it has the following "targets":
+The `build/GNUmakefile` is the main tool for development, it has the following "targets":

 - `build` builds the entire project and puts the object files in `build/` and the executable in `build/fensterchef`